Home

 }

-We will use a similar function in our example program (look at the source code chapter).
-To demonstrate the technique, we created a simple object in Maya (a tree with a star sitting on top) and rendered an image of that tree from a given camera in Maya (see the image below).
+We will use a similar function in our example program (refer to the source code chapter).
+To demonstrate the technique, we created a simple object in Maya (a tree with a star on top) and rendered an image of that tree from a specified camera in Maya (see the image below).
 To simplify the exercise, we triangulated the geometry.
 We then stored a description of that geometry and the Maya camera 4x4 transform matrix (the camera-to-world matrix) in our program.

 To create an image of that object, we need to:

 We then store the resulting lines in an SVG file.
-The SVG format is designed to create images using simple geometric shapes such as lines, rectangles, circles, etc., described in XML.
-Here is how we define a line in SVG, for instance:
+The SVG format is designed for creating images using simple geometric shapes, such as lines, rectangles, and circles, which are described in XML.
+Here is an example of how we define a line in SVG:

 <line x1="0" y1="0" x2="200" y2="200" style="stroke:rgb(255,0,0);stroke-width:2" />

-SVG files themselves can be read and displayed as images by most Internet browsers.
-Storing the result of our programs in SVG is very convenient.
-Rather than rendering these shapes ourselves, we can store their description in an SVG file and have other applications render the final image for us (we don't need to care for anything that relates to rendering these shapes and displaying the image to the screen, which is not apparent from a programming point of view).
+SVG files can be read and displayed as images by most internet browsers.
+Storing the result of our programs in SVG is convenient.
+Rather than rendering these shapes ourselves, we store their description in an SVG file and let other applications render the final image for us.

 The complete source code of this program can be found in the source code chapter.
 Finally, here is the result of our program (left) compared to a render of the same geometry from the same camera in Maya (right).
-As expected, the visual results are the same (you can read the SVG file produced by the program in any Internet browser).
+As expected, the visual results are identical (you can read the SVG file produced by the program in any internet browser).

 Suppose you wish to reproduce this result in Maya.
-In that case, you will need to import the geometry (which we provide in the next chapter as an obj file), create a camera, set its angle of view to 90 degrees (we will explain why in the next lesson), and make the film gate square (by setting up the vertical and horizontal film gate parameters to 1).
+In that case, you will need to import the geometry (which we provide in the next chapter as an OBJ file), create a camera, set its angle of view to 90 degrees (we will explain why in the next lesson), and make the film gate square (by setting the vertical and horizontal film gate parameters to 1).
 Set the render resolution to 512x512 and render from Maya.
-It would be best if you then exported the camera's transformation matrix using, for example, the following Mel command:
+You should then export the camera's transformation matrix using, for example, the following MEL command:

 getAttr camera1.worldMatrix;

 Set the camera-to-world matrix in our program with the result of this command (the 16 coefficients of the matrix).
-Compile the source code, and run the program.
-The impact exported to the SVG file should match Maya's render.
+Compile the source code and run the program.
+The output exported to the SVG file should match Maya's render.

 What Else?

-This chapter contains a lot of information.
-Most resources devoted to the process focus their explanation on the perspective process.
-Still, they must remember to mention everything that comes before and after the perspective projection (such as the world-to-camera transformation or the conversion of the screen coordinates to raster coordinates).
-We aim for you to produce an actual result at the end of this lesson, which we could also match to a render from a professional 3D application such as Maya.
-We wanted you to have a complete picture of the process from beginning to end.
-However, dealing with cameras is slightly more complicated than what we described in this chapter.
-For instance, if you have used a 3D program before, you are probably familiar with the fact that the camera transform is not the only parameter you can change to adjust what you see in the camera's view.
-You can also vary, for example, its focal length.
-How the focal length affects the result of the conversion process is something we have yet to explain in this lesson.
-The near and far clipping planes associated with cameras also affect the perspective projection process, more notably the perspective and orthographic projection matrix.
-In this lesson, we assumed that the canvas was located one unit away from the camera coordinate system.
-However, this is only sometimes the case, which can be controlled through the near-clipping plane.
-How do we compute pixel coordinates when the distance between the camera coordinate system's origin and the canvas is different than 1?
-These unanswered questions will be addressed in the next lesson, devoted to 3D viewing.
+This chapter contains a wealth of information.
+Most resources devoted to the perspective process emphasize the perspective transformation but often overlook essential steps like the world-to-camera transformation or the conversion of screen coordinates to raster coordinates.
+Our goal is to enable you to produce an actual result by the end of this lesson, one that could match a render from a professional 3D application such as Maya.
+We aim to give you a comprehensive overview of the process from start to finish.
+However, dealing with cameras is slightly more complex than described here.
+For example, if you have previously used a 3D program, you might be aware that the camera transform is not the only adjustable parameter affecting the camera's view.
+You can also alter the focal length, for instance.
+We have not yet explained how changing the focal length impacts the conversion process.
+Additionally, the near and far clipping planes associated with cameras influence the perspective projection process, notably affecting both the perspective and orthographic projection matrices.
+In this lesson, we assumed the canvas was positioned one unit away from the camera's coordinate system.
+However, this is not always the case, and it can be adjusted via the near-clipping plane.
+How do we compute pixel coordinates when the distance between the camera coordinate system's origin and the canvas differs from one unit?
+These unanswered questions will be addressed in our next lesson, which is devoted to 3D viewing.

 Exercises